 Airbnb and Vacation Rental Optimization

-Hosts use space planning tools to maximize guest comfort, functionality, and photographic appeal—all directly impacting booking rates.
-Professional photography increases bookings by up to 40%, making layout optimization a direct revenue strategy.
+Hosts use space planning tools to improve guest comfort, functionality, and photographic appeal, all directly affecting booking rates.
+Professional photography increases bookings by up to 40%, making layout planning a direct revenue strategy.

 • Furniture arrangement for maximum perceived space